MDAnalysis/MDAnalysis.github.io/_posts/2022-11-07-relicensing.md

 solely by the MDAnalysis Core Developers for any private queries which you may have.

+A summary of open discussions and frequently asked questions will be made available on the [MDAnalysis wiki][faq wiki].

 _Note: Whilst the consultation will only last 28 days, we will continue to engage with conversations on this topic for the entire length of the relicensing process._